-Artificial intelligence is no longer confined to research labs or futuristic speculation.
+Artificial intelligence has matured beyond research labs and futuristic speculation.
 It is already reshaping industries, workplaces, and everyday life.
 The emergence of multimodal large language models (LLMs), powered by the transformer architecture, has led to significant improvements in natural language processing, computer vision, and speech recognition use cases.
 AI systems are increasingly capable of handling routine cognitive tasks, opening up possibilities for more human-centered work, enhanced education, and greater creative potential.

 Mollick cites the 2 Sigma Problem observed by Benjamin Bloom in 1984 in education which showed that students tutored one-to-one using mastery learning techniques performed two standard deviations better than students in traditional classroms.
 The implication here is the idea that AI can raise the baseline performance of all students and workers by acting as highly patient tutor and co-intelligence.